Maks-Bespalko/today-i-learned/redme.md

 - who is developer
 - OS (Linux, Ios, Win)
 - What is Git, GitHub.
 - create an acount on git.
-Create my first
+Create my first repository.
+- We look our homework